Buckskin (racehorse): 1979: six-year-old season

 Despite fears that his legs and feet would not stand up to further training, Buckskin returned as a six-year-old with the Ascot Gold Cup as his objective.
 He was never allowed to go at full speed in home gallops and poultices were applied to his legs after every piece of work.
 It was decided that he would have only one preparatory race and that, win-or-lose, the Gold Cup would be his last appearance on the racecourse.
 Buckskin prepared for the Gold Cup in the Henry II Stakes on soft ground at Sandown Park Racecourse in May.
 Ridden by Mercer, and starting at odds of 10/11 he drew away from the field in the straight and won by fifteen lengths from Pragmatic (winner of the Yorkshire Cup) and Arapahos.
 After the race Cecil warned that the horse had only a fifty per cent chance of appearing at Ascot.

-In June Buckskin favourite for the Gold Cup as he had done for the two previous years.
+In June Buckskin started favourite for the Gold Cup as he had done for the two previous years.
 Mercer opted to ride the horse in preference to the stable's other runner Le Moss, a four-year-old who had finished second in the St Leger and was partnered by Lester Piggott.
 Looking somewhat uncomfortable on the firmer ground, Buckskin took the lead half a mile from the finish but was unable to establish a decisive advantage and was challenged in the straight by Le Moss.
 The stable companions raced together until the final furlong, when Buckskin was eased down by Mercer and finished second, beaten seven lengths by his younger rival.
 After the race, Cecil virtually ignored the winner, being much more concerned with the condition of the runner-up.
 In his 1983 memoir On The Level Cecil said that Buckskin's defeat made him "feel like Judas Iscariot".